 Accessory dwelling units have gone from a niche idea to one of the most talked-about moves in Pacific Northwest real estate — and recent changes to Washington law are the reason.
-For Vancouver, WA property owners sitting on a single-family lot, an ADU can mean a second stream of rental income, a meaningful bump in property value, and flexible space for family, all without buying another property.
-This guide breaks down what an ADU actually is, what Washington's HB 1337 changed, what one costs to build, and whether the rental return justifies the investment.
+If you own a single-family lot in Vancouver, WA, the ADU rules now on the books can turn your backyard or basement into a second stream of rental income, a meaningful bump in property value, and flexible space for family, all without buying another property.
+This guide breaks down what an ADU actually is, what the current ADU rules in Vancouver WA require after HB 1337, what a unit costs to build, how Washington's rent-cap law affects the rent you can charge, and whether the rental ROI justifies the investment.

 ADU vs. DADU: What's the Difference?